mozilla-spidermonkey/jsparagus/js-quirks.md

     > information.
 When parsing using the following grammar, each
     > alternative is considered only if previous production alternatives
     > do not match.

+4. Annex B.1.2 extends the syntax of string literals to allow legacy octal escape sequences, like `\033`.
+It says:

+    > The syntax and semantics of 11.8.4 is extended as follows except
+    > that this extension is not allowed for strict mode code:

+    ...followed by a new definition of *EscapeSequence*.

+    So there are two sets of productions for *EscapeSequence*, and an implementation is required to implement both and dynamically switch between them.

+    This means that `function f() { "\033"; "use strict"; }` is a SyntaxError, even though the octal escape is scanned before we know we're in strict mode.

 For another ambiguity, see "Slashes" below.